foxssake/netfox/docs/netfox/guides/network-time.md

 loop, use the `NetworkTime.after_client_sync(peer_id)` signal.
 This is fired once per client, and only on the server.

+## Pausing

+*NetworkTime* also supports pausing the game, if needed.
+There's two cases where pauses are considered.

+When running ( and pausing ) the game from the editor, the network tick loop is automatically paused.
+As there's currently no API to detect the editor pausing the game, *NetworkTime* checks if Godot's `_process` delta and actual delta is mismatching, and if so, considers the game paused.
+In some cases, this can result in false positives when the game simply hangs for a bit, e.g. when loading resources.

+This pause detection only happens when the game is run from the editor, to avoid false positives in production builds.

+The other supported case is pausing the game from the engine itself.
+Whenever `SceneTree.paused` is set to true, *NetworkTime* won't run the tick loop.

+> *Note* that pausing the tick loop can cause desynchronization between peers, and could lead to clients fast-forwarding ticks to catch up, or time recalibrations.
+If the game is paused via SceneTree, make sure it is paused and unpaused at the same time on all peers.

 ## Time synchronization

 *NetworkTime* runs a time synchronization loop on clients, in the background.